 We return briefly to the Cove for Christmas, where Trent is selling Christmas trees with his uncle’s company.
 While there, he meets the lovely Elizabeth Hudson, a lawyer who made a brief appearance in The Path.
 Will these two souls find love Underneath My Christmas Tree?

-A few months later, and we’re back in Burton for Always My Own.
+A few months later, and we’re back in Burton for The Hard One.
 Elizabeth took over a law firm in town, and she’s moving there . . . on her own.
 We find out that Trent has returned to his hometown–although Elizabeth didn’t know this–and these two have a secret: they’re married, even though things are pretty rocky just now.
 How they find their way to happily-ever-after is a story worth reading.

 Will Garth owns the town newspaper, which shares office space with Elizabeth Wagoner’s law firm.
 The two meet and become friends, but after Elizabeth leave town with her husband, Will meets the hot chick who’s running her aunt’s bakery temporarily.
 Sydney isn’t looking for love, but with Will, she just might find . . .
 My One and Always.

 It’s in this sweet short that Jenna Sutton returns to Burton.
-We get a small taste of where Jenna is now, but we have to wait for Always Our Love to hear the full story and find out how she comes out on the other side to find lasting happiness with Linc, best friend and business partner of Ryland Kent (from The Path).
+We get a small taste of where Jenna is now, but we have to wait for The Forever One to hear the full story and find out how she comes out on the other side to find lasting happiness with Linc, best friend and business partner of Ryland Kent (from The Path).

 And finally, we return to Crystal Cove for a short and sweet novella that tells the sigh-inducing romance between Abby’s cousin Sierra and her best friend Blake, who show up in the Cove after a trip to Vegas leaves them just a little bit married.
 But do they love each other, or was this just a drunken mistake–or the influence of a very special heirloom?
 Find out in The Problem.